VMFS Recovery™

 Select the folder you wish to save your files and recover your files to this folder

-DiskInternals VMFS Recovery lets you preview recovered files for free, which means you can preview the files you just recovered to figure out the ones that are more important to re-save to your computer.
+DiskInternals VMFS Recovery lets you preview recovered Virtual Disk files for free, which means you can preview the files you just recovered to figure out the ones that are more important to re-save to your computer.

 Part 2: What Actually is a Virtual Hard Disk?